 Provision is made for the consolidated entity's liability for employee benefits arising from services rendered by employees to the reporting date.
-Employee benefits expected to be settled within one year together with entitlements arising from wages, salaries and annual leave which will be settled after one year, have been measured at the amounts expected to be paid when the liability is settled, plus related on-costs.
+Employee benefits expected to be settled within one year together with entitlements arising from wages, salaries have been measured at the amounts expected to be paid when the liability is settled, plus related on-costs.
 Other employee benefits payable later than one year have been measured at the present value of the estimated future cash outflows to be made for those benefits.